Day 5 without a hairbrush

 On Saturday I misplaced my only hairbrush, but I didn’t notice until Tuesday.
 Now the squirrels have moved in to build their nests.
 My hairbrush should arrive in the mail tomorrow, but meanwhile I have become used to squirrel babies pooping down the back of my neck.
 And the literary advice they whisper in my ear has really improved the direction of my novel.

-6 Thoughts on “Day 5 without a hairbrush
+6 thoughts on “Day 5 without a hairbrush

 1. This post is starting to worry me.
 This and then………silence. did the critters get you?
 Should I come over with a sword, bleach and a chocolate bar?